stemmlerjs/khalilstemmler.com/source/about/index.md

 date: 2017-09-16 22:31:55
 ---

-I'm an almost post-graduate student and musician currently living in Oakville, Ontario.
+I'm an 'almost' post-graduate student and musician currently living in Toronto, Ontario.

-With about 6 years experience in Computer Science and Software Development, I've done co-ops and worked for really awesome companies like __IBM__, __Pinnaca__, __iCare Home Health__ and __Jomar Softcorp__.
-More recently, I've been doing __freelance work__ building apps for clients and startups.
+With about 6 years experience in Computer Science and Software Development, I've done co-ops and worked for really awesome companies like __IBM__, __Pinnaca__, __iCare Home Health__, __Jomar Softcorp__ and built products and websites for small businesses and startups.

 ![Alternative Text](/images/companies/ibm.png "IBM") ![Alternative Text](/images/companies/pinnaca.png "Pinnaca") ![Alternative Text](/images/companies/jomar.png "Jomar Softcorp") {companies}

-Now, as I'm nearing the end of my schooling, I'm seeking a permanent role at a company that strongly believes in developer growth with the opportunity to create innovative and beautiful products utlizing the latest web technology.
+As I finish my final semester of university, I'm working as an independent freelance web & software developer, blogging about what I learn each week, running a startup and playing music when I find the time.

 #### Some Interesting Facts About Me